 Introduce Age-Appropriate Signing Games

 Being contextual and utilitarian in your approach is the best way to teach both verbal skills and sign language.
-Teach your little ones to use signing to convey their needs such as potty break, stressors like being tired or hungry.
+Teach your little ones to use signing to convey their needs such as potty break, or stressors like being tired or hungry.